jrstevenjlab/jrstevenjlab.github.io/bylaws.md

 ### [A.2 Removal of Members](#A2)
 {: #A2 }
 There are two ways that an institutional group can be removed from the Collaboration:
-1. The group leader notiﬁes the Spokesperson of his or her group’s intent to withdraw from the Collaboration.
+1. The group leader notiﬁes the Spokesperson of their group’s intent to withdraw from the Collaboration.
 2. An institutional group can be removed by a vote of the Collaboration if the group is determined (i) to have failed to fulﬁll their institutional obligations to the experiment or (ii) to have been inactive for a period of at least two years.
     * The request for removal is brought before the Collaboration Board by the Spokesperson or Deputy Spokesperson after having concluded either of the two criteria for removal apply.
     * The Collaboration Board evaluates the request and makes a recommendation for a Collaboration vote on the issue.